Kampung Tugu: Culture

 Kampung Tugu neighborhood still exists and retains its own distinct Christian-Portuguese culture, e.g. the Portuguese-influenced musical style Kroncong Tugu spoken in the extinct Papia Tugu language.
 One of the reasons of their well-preserved distinct culture is because Kampung Tugu was relatively isolated from the hustle and bustle of Batavia for nearly 300 years.

 The people of Kampung Tugu are a mix of Portuguese and natives.
 Last names like Andries, Cornelis, Abraham, Michel, Quiko, and Browne can still be found in the enclave of Kampung Tugu.
 At early times, descendants of the Mardijkers could be found as far as Simpang Lima neighborhood about 500 meter west of Kampung Tugu, still within the Cakung River.
-Today, however, people of Portuguese mix can only be found around Kampung Tugu and Kampung Kurus.
+Today, however, people of actual Portuguese mix can only be found around Kampung Tugu and Kampung Kurus.

 The people of Kampung Tugu are locally known as warga tugu or warga serani by the majority of Muslims in the surrounding.
 The word serani came from nasrani, an Arabic term for Christians.
 In the past, Tugu people still spoke a creole language of local and Portuguese language.
 This creole culture has dwindled following the repatriation of the Dutch where many of the original Tugu people also moved to the Netherlands, or other places.

 Before the industrialization of the area, the people of Kampung Tugu cultivated rice and coconuts, and hunt for boars which were made into dendeng (jerkies) known as dendeng tugu ("Tugu jerkies"), which was known for their high quality.
 Tugu people were also fishermen, being closely located to Cakung River and the sea.
 Known local food from the neighborhood are dendeng tugu, gado-gado Tugu (a variant of gado-gado with a distinctive sauce), pindang serani bandeng, lopis ketan, kue pisang udang, and sop snert kacang hijau.

 Today, few original houses in Kampung Tugu remain.
 Many of the original wooden houses in Kampung Tugu date from the 19th-century and feature distinctive features such as an open front terrace to welcome guests, typically surrounded with potted plants, and a traditional stone furnace in the kitchen.
 In the 1980s, only 50 of the original Tugu families were left in Kampung Tugu.
 The original houses declined as the area surrounding Tugu was slowly transformed into industrial storage area thanks to the lack of planning of the city of Jakarta.

 Below are distinctive traditions of the Tugu community: